 The City will continue to assist Mountain True in their VWIN and SMIE monitoring programs.
+City Stormwater staff will continue to monitor target pollutants in the MS4

 BMP Measurable Goals c.
 Describe target audiences The permittee shall identify, assess annually and update the description of the target audiences likely to have significant stormwater impacts and why they were selected.